Example: Create visitor group criteria

 class requires you to implement anÂIsMatch()

-The criterion class appears as follows:
+The criterion class displays as follows:

 Note

-Test the new criterion
+Test the criterion

 - Set the cookie name to .EPiServerLogin, the name of the cookie created when a user logs in: